Stonewall named the department a Star Performer on Tuesday 19 January, at the same time as it announced its Top 100 Employers list for 2016.

 It is the only government department in the Star Performers programme, which means the Home Office will now work closely with the LGBT charity.

-In a speech in November the Home Secretary argued for “fundamental, urgent and radical” reform of the Home Office.
+in November the Home Secretary argued for “fundamental, urgent and radical” reform of the Home Office.
 In the speech she said greater diversity was critical: “To set the example for police forces, our agencies and our suppliers that we must represent the people we serve”.

 Around 3% of the Home Office’s 30,000 staff identify, through self-declaration, as lesbian, gay or bisexual.